 We lobbied Ministers and worked with officials from the spring of 2016 to secure a more sensible design for the Fund.
 Our members wrote to their MPs several times, and over 50 MPs and Peers wrote to the Minister and tabled written and oral questions.
 The topic was even raised at Prime Minister's Questions.

 The National CLT Network took a leading role in influencing officials and lobbying Government for a decision on the Fund and its design.
 We mobilised our members to engage more than 50 MPs, who then wrote to or tabled questions to the Housing Minister.
 The Network also lobbied key MPs directly.

 We proposed that the Fund be designed around four streams of funding:

 - Revenue funding for groups to pay for professional services and fees to get to planning and on site;

 - Capital grant funding to make your scheme viable and to deliver affordable homes;

-- Co-investment in the national infrastructure for community-led housing, including: 1) a single platform for community-led housing, making it easier for the public to find information on all community-led housing approaches; 2) a training and quality-mark programme for community-led housing advisers, making sure groups receive the best quality advice, no matter their location, and 3) support for the network of local enablers.
+- Co-investment in the national infrastructure for community-led housing, including: 1) a single website for community-led housing, making it easier for the public to find information on all community-led housing approaches; 2) a training and quality-mark programme for community-led housing advisers, making sure groups receive the best quality advice, no matter their location, and 3) national support for the network of local enablers.

-In addition, as part of a partnership with UK Cohousing, Confederation of Cooperative Housing and Locality, we have also put in a proposal to MHCLG to deliver the national infrastructure and administer the grants to local enablers.
+In addition, as part of a partnership with UK Cohousing, the Confederation of Cooperative Housing and Locality, we have also put in a proposal to MHCLG to deliver the national infrastructure and administer the grants to local enablers.